ReadieFur/BSDataPuller/README.md

 There are currently two data classes, they are:
 **MapData**:
 This is sent out every time a level is started, failed or paused.
+ColorA and Color B are RGB values encoded in hexadecimal.
+You can do bitshifting to extract the colors.
 ```json
 {
     "GameVersion": "1.13.2",